0xluckycoder/sentiment-ai/README.md

 ---

 #### Challenges
-- [ ] - Only real buyers of product can add reviews
+- Users can add review only after purchase
+  - this means users most likely not going to put a review
+  - solution:
+    - Generate One time submit link and send it to buyers
+- Manage Pricing and charging for customers

 #### 2.0 or additional features
 - [ ] - Get feedback about the review from public " was this review helpful ? / yes / no"
 - [ ] - Features
+- [ ] - Custom rating functionality (like in - https://eu.gymshark.com/products/gymshark-apex-t-shirt-black-onyx-grey-ss22)

 #### Home
 - Card
   - Unseen reviews
   - Unseen suggestions
-  - All positive, natural, negative reviews
+  - All Positive, Natural, Negative Reviews
 - Sentiment Filters at the top
 - Global Search bar
 - Create new card workflow